×

 Orange County Spousal Support Attorney

 California couples facing divorce often question whether spousal support (also referred to as alimony) will be a factor in their case.
 The 20 Orange County divorce attorneys at Minyard Morris are prepared to analyze your situation and advise you regarding the likelihood of one side or the other receiving an award for spousal support, whether temporarily or permanently.
+An Orange County spousal support lawyer can manage your case so you achieve your goals.

 The Orange County family law court may order one party to pay spousal support to the other based upon an analysis of one party’s ability to pay and the other party’s needs.
 Spousal support payable before the court enters a final divorce judgment is characterized as temporary support.
 The court may also make an award for permanent spousal support in the judgment.